Aanthord/pubsub-amqp/README.md

 The application uses the following external services:
 - AMQP server (e.g., RabbitMQ) for message queuing
-- Amazon S3 for large message storage
+- Amazon S3 for large message storage with append-only and versioning capabilities
 - Amazon Redshift for data warehousing
 - Neo4j for graph database storage
 - Jaeger for distributed tracing
 - Prometheus for metrics collection
+- Kafka for backing Jaeger spans (optional)

 ## Prerequisites